 For users not familiar with how to use iWorx hardware and software to generate a file with metabolic data, a checklist for setting up the metabolic cart, and configuring LabScribe to record metabolic data, follows the Step by Step and Reference sections of this document.
 Detailed hardware and software instructions are also included in the individual Human Exercise lab exercises that utilize iWorx gas analyzers.
 There are also instructional videos available at iworx.com illustrating the process.

 Metabolic Analysis: Step by Step

-The Metabolic Analysis Module automatically opens as part of any of the Metabolic Labs using one of the gas analyzer systems or metabolic carts.
-Or Metabolic can be chosen from the Advanced menu, a submenu opens, displaying three options: Calibrate flow head, Online Calculations, and Offline Calculations.
+When Metabolic is chosen from the Advanced menu, a submenu opens, displaying three options: Calibrate Flowhead, Online Calculations, and Offline Calculations.